Outpatient dietitians provide medical nutrition therapy through one-to-one counselling for all age groups and nutrition education classes.

 - Celiac disease

-You do not need a referral from a doctor to attend some of our classes.
-Call 604-412-6200 for more information.
+You need a referral from a care provider to attend our classes.

 You can be referred to our outpatient dietitians by your doctor or nurse practitioner, who will send the referral form to our booking office.
 You will be contacted directly by the booking office to schedule your appointment.

-- HealthLink BC: Registered dietitians offer telephone, email and web-based based food and nutrition services to support the information, education and counselling needs of B.C. residents and health professionals.
+- HealthLink BC 8-1-1: Registered dietitians offer telephone, email and web-based based food and nutrition services to support the information, education and counselling needs of B.C. residents and health professionals.

 - Unlock food: Find information on nutrition, food and healthy eating as well as recipes, videos and interactive healthy eating tools.
 The content is written and reviewed by registered dietitians.